malulleybovo/SymbolArtEditorOnline/README.md

 - *Click* (*Tap*) the Toolbar Option with the Musical Note to Show the Sound Manager Menu
     - List Icon in Menu Shows/Hides the List of Available Sounds
     - Volume Icon in Menu Plays the Currently Selected Sound
+- *Click* (*Tap*) the Toolbar Option with the Picture Icon to Upload an Overlay Image to Guide Your Creation
 - *Click* (*Tap*, or press Ctrl+S) the Toolbar Option with the Download Icon to Save Your Work (Due to Restriction, in iOs, this Feature will Result in Opening a New Tab with the Contents of the *.saml* File Representing Your Work)
 - If the Toolbar Does Not Display All Tools, Swipe Left or Right to Display Move Tools